yelicoder/ps-spring-data-jpa/README.md

 ```
 ### Module3
 * Test class can be annotated with @SpringBootTest
   * @DataJpaTest calls for less resources than @SpringBootTest.
-However, by default @DataJpaTest replace the database with an embedded one.
-An annotation need be added as below if embedded database is not used
+However, by default @DataJpaTest replaces the database with an embedded one.
+An annotation needs to be added as below if embedded database is not used
   ```
   @DataJpaTest
   @AutoConfigureTestDatabase(replace= AutoConfigureTestDatabase.Replace.NONE)
   ```
 * @Repository
 	- Persistence Contract
-	- When switch out persistence tier the service tier should not be impacted
+	- When switching out persistence tier the service tier should not be impacted
 	- DAO pattern
 * Tiers: controller, service, persistence and database
 * JPA Repository